CS-3035-Fall-2021/CS-3035-Fall-2021.github.io/en_CA/pages/CS3035-fall-2020-syllabus.md

 [CS 2043](http://www.unb.ca/academics/calendar/undergraduate/current/frederictoncourses/computer-science/cs-2043.html) or [CS 1083](https://www.unb.ca/academics/calendar/undergraduate/current/frederictoncourses/computer-science/cs-1083.html) and [MAAC 3102](https://www.unb.ca/academics/calendar/undergraduate/current/frederictoncourses/mediaartsandcultures/advancedlevel/maac-3102.html).

-## Time and Location
+## Class Time and Location

-- **Class Time**: Tues. and Thurs. at 08:30AM-09:50AM
+- **Class Time**: Tues. and Thurs. at 08:45AM-09:50AM
-- **Location**: Online
+- **Location**: On [Teams](https://teams.microsoft.com/l/channel/19%3a9e00c29c80774584bfd7136a652bb830%40thread.tacv2/Class%2520Meetings%2520(Tue%2520and%2520Thu%2520%2540%25208%253B45%2520to%25209%253B50am)?groupId=eb132915-269f-4304-ad54-5938ab0608a5&tenantId=244e6ed2-339a-47f3-b95c-e45351c198b7)

 ## Instructor and Contact

+- For more detail on Contact please see the [contact details on the course website](CS3035-fall-2020-course-activities.md).
 - **Instructor:** Dr. Scott Bateman
-- **Office:** Home
+- **Office:** @Home
 - **Office Hours:**
-  - Appointments are welcomed and encouraged.
+  - Appointments are welcomed and encouraged, and can be set up via email.
 We should also have ample time to chat during class times, since lectures will be pre-recorded.
-- **Email:** scottb@unb.ca
+- **Email:** scottb at sign unb.ca
 - **Web:** <http://hci.cs.unb.ca>

+## Course Work and Marking Scheme (Tentative)

+- Individual Assignments (5): 40%
+- Mini-Project (1): 10%
+- Weekly Quizzes/Challenges (During classtimes) (~8-10): 20%
+- Tests (During classtimes) (2): 20%
+- Check-in/one-on-one evaluation: 10%

 ## Text Books

 There is no official textbook for this course.
-Course slides, example code and online readings will be provided.
+Course slides, pre-recorded lectures, example code and online readings will be provided.
 Students are strongly encouraged to take notes as study aids.

 ### Good Tutorials